process-engine/procese_engine_runtime/installer/README.md

 Some of our dependencies use native bindings. `pkg` will not include the required files.
 Instead they must be placed manually near the executable.

-For example `sqlite3`: When the native binding is not found an error message is shown:
+For example: When the native binding for `sqlite3` is not found, you will get the following error:

 ```
 Error: Please install sqlite3 package manually